rpivo/react-automation-profiler-example-app/README.md

 While testing the app, try replacing some of the code inside **App.tsx** with the commented-out code (see comments within the file).
 Using `React.memo()` and `React.useCallback()` with both of the button components will result in the least number of renders.

+This example contains two button components.
+One uses `React.memo()` and `React.useCallback()`, and the other does not.
+Each of these buttons is contained within a parent `DualCounter` component that passes down state to both of the buttons.

 ### Contents
 - [To Demo](#To-Demo)
 - [Example Scripts](#Example-Scripts)